stxss/CS50X/README.md

 One of the main things that at the start made a difference between the approach was the fact that a lot of Telegram Bots run with asynchronous operations.

-The `test_project.py` contains tests for each function of the main project file.

 With this final project I was able to implement almost everything from the CS50P course.